 AD-200 can work in the same offline system as CO-200, CO-220 and CT5000.
 They can be manually programmed for basic use or managed with PC-based Schlage Express™ software.
 Select PACS alliances also offer access control solutions for the AD-200 with added capability that can include lock schedules and audits.
 Features and capabilities will vary by system; please visit Software Alliances tab for additional details.

-AD-200 offline locks can be managed using keypad entered commands or via upload using the Schlage Utility Software (SUS) mobile app on a compatible Android device with the SUS-A cable connection and managed with Schlage Express software.
+AD-200 offline locks can be programmed using keypad entered commands or via upload using the Schlage Utility Software (SUS) mobile app on a compatible Android device with the SUS-A cable connection and managed with Schlage Express software.
 To learn more about the AD-200 PC-based software management tool, go to the Schlage Express web page.

 Upload user rights information

 Select Software Alliance members offer programs featuring the AD-200 offline lock with broader management capabilities.
 To learn more, visit our Software Alliances web page for solution sheets and technical information.

 AD-200 locks offer industry-leading smart credentials as well as proximity credentials.
 When installed as part of a proximity credential based system, the multi-technology reader will enable you to step up over time to more secure and versatile smart technology.
 Credential reader options range from keypad only to multi-technology capability with or without dual authentication keypads.